 But, even if (\ref{eq:ech}) does not hold, one has

 whenever (\ref{eq:echj}) holds for all $j$. \end{theorem}

-\begin{remark} The equivalent statements (\ref{eq:ech}) are satisfied e.g. by all homogeneous singularities (by (\ref{cor:corank})), or by all cylinders, provided that the algebraic monodormy of the corresponding plane curve singularity is finite (cf. (\ref{EX3})).
-Nevertheless, they are not satisfied by cylinders, which do not satisfies the above monodromy restriction.
-Nevertheless, their case will be covered by the `improved' version (\ref{th:Jordanim}). \end{remark}
+\begin{remark} The equivalent statements (\ref{eq:ech}) are satisfied e.g. by all homogeneous singularities (see \ref{cor:corank}), as well as by all cylinders, provided that the algebraic monodromy of the corresponding plane curve singularity is finite, see (\ref{EX3}).
+On the other hand, they are not satisfied by those cylinders, which do not satisfy the above monodromy restriction.
+Nevertheless, their case will be covered by the `collapsing' version \ref{th:Jordanim}.\ix{Main Algorithm!Collapsing} \end{remark}